keptn/spec/cloudevents.md

     "specversion": {
       "type": "string",
       "minLength": 1,
-      "description": "The version of the CloudEvents specification which the event uses", "value": "0.2"
+      "description": "The version of the CloudEvents specification", "value": "0.2"
     },
     "time": {